PALplus: Italy

+Ireland

+RTÉ Ireland’s public service broadcaster, began to broadcast widescreen programming in 1995, initially on Network 2 Television in a special slot, mostly focused on documentaries, music and feature films, but over time more widescreen programming was introduced.

 Netherlands

-In the Netherlands the public broadcasters used PALplus up to 2005.
+In the Netherlands, the public broadcasters used PALplus up to 2005.
 With the switch to digital television and anamorphic widescreen, the system was discontinued with the end of terrestrial analogue broadcasts in November 2006.
 Analog broadcasts continued on cable operations, but PALplus wasn't used for down conversion on those services.

+Poland

+In Poland, the only documented use of PALplus is by TV Polonia on 31 December 1996.

 Portugal

 In Portugal, the private broadcaster TVI began broadcasting movies in PALplus in 1994, but some years after it left the standard behind.

-The public broadcaster RTP started using the format on December 5, 1997.
+The public broadcaster RTP started using the format on 5 December 1997.

 The system was used to broadcast selected programs (about five programs each day) and some widescreen movies on analog terrestrial broadcasts.
 Cable distributors occasionally strip the signal of the WSS bits, rendering the system inoperative.
 Also, when Digital Terrestrial Television broadcasts started, there was no dedicated anamorphic simulcast for the digital channels.
-Therefore, PALPlus over terrestrial analog PAL broadcasts remained the only source of 576 lines widescreen TV in Portugal for many years.
+Therefore, PALplus over terrestrial analog PAL broadcasts remained the only source of 576 lines widescreen TV in Portugal for many years.

-Since the middle of 2010 PALplus was dropped in favor of regular 16:9 letterbox, because the system caused considerable image degradation (with an effective horizontal resolution of only about ~400px compared to 720px of a digital SDTV image) when used on digital transmissions without any decoding.
+Since the middle of 2010 PALplus was dropped in favor of regular 16:9 letterbox, because the system caused considerable image degradation when used on digital transmissions without any decoding.

 With the end of analog broadcasts by 2012, the system became officially obsolete.